Viktor Chernomyrdin (icebreaker): Career

 When the new icebreaker type size series were developed in the early 1990s, the 25-megawatt "linear sea icebreaker" (LK-25) was intended to operate primarily along the Northern Sea Route.
 In November 2019, the Russian newspaper Kommersant wrote that during the eight years that Viktor Chernomyrdin has been under construction, both the idea of what kind of icebreakers are needed in the Arctic as well as the organizations responsible for the infrastructure of the region have changed.
 The Russian state-owned corporation Rosatom, which took over the management of the Northern Sea Route in 2019, considers the capabilities of the new diesel-electric icebreaker to be insufficient compared to the nuclear-powered icebreakers it operates through its subsidiary Atomflot.
 However, the ship's owner Rosmorport is allowed to offer icebreaking services directly to other companies operating in the region.

 In August 2020, it was announced that Viktor Chernomyrdin would be stationed in the Baltic Sea.
 The icebreaker left its moorings in Saint Petersburg and headed out to the Gulf of Finland to escort merchant ships to Vyborg, Vysotsk and Primorsk on 28 January 2021.

 After concluding the 2021–2022 icebreaking season in the Gulf of Finland in April, Viktor Chernomyrdin began its first voyage to the Arctic to conduct ice trials in the Kara Sea.
 The icebreaker's capability was tested in the area between Kamennye Islands and the Russian mainland where ice was measured to be 1.5 to 2 m thick with a 40 to 70 cm snow cover.

+Viktor Chernomyrdin was supposed take part in the Arctic Ocean Paleoceanography (ArcOP) expedition in August–September 2022 together with the Swedish icebreaker Oden and the drilling vessel Dina Polaris.
+Although the participation was not confirmed until June 2021, the silhouette of the Russian icebreaker was shown in the expedition logo already in February.
+However, in April 2022 it was announced that the ArcOP expedition would be postponed due to uncertainties regarding safety issues following Russian invasion of Ukraine in February.

 In August 2022, Viktor Chernomyrdin was classified to carry up to 90 commercial passengers.

+After concluding the 2023–2024 icebreaking season in the Baltic Sea, Viktor Chernomyrdin headed to the Arctic to escort ships in the Kara Sea.